alanvardy/tod/README.md

           The project namespace, for filtering other commands, use by itself to list all tasks for the project -n, --next
           Get the next task by priority.
 Requires project option.
+  -x, --nextinteractive
+          Fetches tasks one at a time by priority, and completes with an interactive prompt.
+Requires project option.
   -c, --complete
           Complete the last task fetched with next
   -l, --list